 Do you need a handmade kitchen knife?

 One doesn’t necessarily need a handmade kitchen knife.
-It comes down to the cook’s preferences and the style of cutting.
+It comes down to your preferences and the style of cutting.
 The attributes of handmade kitchen knives can come in handy in specific tasks that require more power and intricacy, like cutting through bones and preparing fish.

 If these sound like familiar work, you will undoubtedly benefit from what a handmade kitchen knife has to offer.